Learning Flash 9 #

 - (boo) Actionscript 3 is more verbose than Actionscript 2, with

-, in part because it's written in Java, which has a high startup time. - (boo) The
+- (boo) The mxmlccompiler is significantly slower thanmtasc, in part because it's written in Java, which has a high startup time.

 I've been converting some of my code from Flash 8 to Flash 9, and despite the increased verbosity, I've been happy with it.
 If you want to use Flash 9 with free command-line compiler, start with this tutorial.